-Hepo Ri, the mountain overlooking Samye is the place where Padma Sambhava subdued demons in the 8th century and helped establishing Buddhism in Tibet.
-If you hike up the mountain, you will get a majestic view on Samye, Yarlung River and the valley.
+Hepo Ri, the mountain overlooking Samye is the place where Padma Sambhava subdued demons in the 8th century and helped to establish Buddhism in Tibet.
+If you hike up the mountain, you will get a majestic view on Samye, Yarlung River, and the valley.

 Chimpu caves are located 15 km to the East from Samye.
 You can reach them by a short hike or drive there.
 It is one of the most sacred sites in Tibet.
-In addition, it is located in a very picturesque place with great view on Yarlung valley.
+In addition, it is located in a very picturesque place with a great view of Yarlung valley.

 You will find Padma Sambhava’s meditation cave there, among many other caves.
 Buddhist practitioners still use the caves on the mountain for meditation and prolonged retreats.

-There is an active nunnery and a tea house.
+There are an active nunnery and a tea house.

 Yemalung is another nunnery located on the top of the mountain 25 km to the North from Samye.
 It is far less popular than Chimpu, but not any less interesting.

 Padma Sambhava was meditating in the caves of Yemalung and later created a mandala to pray for the long life of King Trisong Detsen.